pprometey/che-dev-blog/che-dev-blog/devops/manuals/sgs/Obsidian + Quartz + Cloudflare Pages (en).md

 Your site will be deployed in about a minute.
 The site will be available at: <https://chernyavsky.pages.dev>

 From now on, every time you push changes to the main branch on GitHub, Cloudflare Pages will rebuild and update your site automatically.

-## Links

-- [che-dev-blog](https://github.com/pprometey/che-dev-blog) is the source code of this blog project made with Obsidian + Quartz.
-You can check out the history of the first commits, it shows the step-by-step installation and integration process.